Need a Root Canal? Find Out What is Involved

 Do you know what dental pulp is?

 The pulp is a tissue found inside the teeth.
 It is a nucleus formed by blood vessels, nerves and connective tissue and that is why it can cause severe pain when infected.

 This pulp can be located both in the pulp chamber (which is the space in the center of the tooth that corresponds to the dental crown) and in small canals called radicular canals.
 These canals branch from the pulp chamber downwards, that is, towards the roots of the tooth.

 Teeth can have one or more radicular canals.
-Front (central and lateral incisors and canines) have one; premolars may have one, two or three; and molars may have three or more.
+Front (central and lateral incisors and canines) have one or two; premolars may have one, two or three; and molars may have three or more.

-When there is dental pain due to the pulp being infected and inflamed, the intensity may increase with time or this symptom may even disappear, although if the latter occurs it does not mean that the infection has disappeared, but on the contrary, it may be due to the death of the pulp (necrosis) and the extension of the infection to the apex of the root.
+When there is dental pain due to the pulp being infected and inflamed, the intensity may increase with time or this symptom may even disappear, although if the latter occurs it does not mean that the infection has disappeared, but on the contrary, it may be due to the death of the pulp (necrosis) and the extension of the infection to the apex (tip) of the root deep under the gum.

-When bacteria reach the pulp, a dental abscess can occur which, in addition to destroying the tissue that surrounds the apex of the tooth, can in turn generate systemic problems.
+When bacteria reach the pulp, a dental abscess can occur which, in addition to destroying the tissue that surrounds the apex of the tooth, can in turn generate systemic problems to your health.
 Therefore, when the pulp is infected, it is necessary to perform a root canal treatment as soon as possible and thus prevent this condition from progressing and becoming more complicated.